Class Subspace :: sus :: option :: Option

 }

-Implicit conversion to std::optional
+Implicit conversion to std::optional.

 When the option is holding a reference, it will not convert.
-Use map
+Use map to convert to a pointer or

-to create a cloned value.
+cloned to create a cloned value.

 Operators